Leaving Certificate (Ireland): Senior cycle reform

+In March 2022, Minister for Education Norma Foley announced plans for the senior cycle to be reformed, requesting the NCCA to prepare a schedule of senior cycle subjects to be reviewed and redeveloped.
+Foley also requested two new subjects to be developed, Drama, Film and Theatre Studies; and Climate Action and Sustainable Development.

+Further changes were announced with all subjects to include an assessment worth 40% of the total grade, such as a research project, oral assessment, portfolio or an experiment, separate to the traditional written examinations in June which would be worth the remaining 60%.
+The phased reforms would commence for fifth year students in September 2025, with biology, chemistry, physics, business, Arabic, Latin and Ancient Greek seeing the first changes, while further amendments would take place between 2026 and 2029.

+There were serious disagreements and outrage over the planned senior cycle reform.
+Second level teachers held lunchtime protests outside schools in November 2024 in a bid to delay the planned changes.

 Exam paper leaks

 1957

 In 1957, papers in Latin, English and Mathematics became available to some students before the exams.
 Supplemental examinations were held later in June.

 1969

 On 12 June 1969, exam papers were stolen in a break-in to a Dublin secondary school.
 Examination papers, including English, Mathematics and Physics were circulated among students.
 The repeat examinations for English and Mathematics paper 2 were rescheduled for 27 June 1969 and 28 June 1969 respectively.

 2009

 On the first day of examinations on 3 June 2009, the second paper of the Leaving Certificate English examination (initially scheduled for 4 June) was accidentally distributed instead of Paper 1 at an examination centre in St. Oliver's Community College in Drogheda.
 It was confirmed that a number of candidates had seen the paper before the mistake was acted upon.
 The invigilator had failed to report the incident straight away and was immediately suspended.
 A State Examinations Commission (SEC) official had visited the examination centre on the day in question as part of a routine inspection, and no report was made by the invigilator to the official.
 Owing to the time at which the SEC was informed, it was unable to distribute the contingency paper in time for the following morning.
 Details of the leaked paper had already circulated onto many online message boards and social networking sites, many hours after the incident had taken place.
 The exam was rescheduled for Saturday 6 June, from 09:30 to 12:50.
 About 10 Jewish students, who could not sit the exam at the rescheduled time because it conflicted with Shabbat, were sent to an Orthodox household in Dublin, where they were sequestered from all electronic media (as is normal for Shabbat) and kept under supervision until they sat the exam on Sunday morning.